 Call for an appointment with your health care provider if you have symptoms of stress incontinence and they bother you.

 Doing Kegel exercises may help prevent symptoms.
 Women who are pregnant may want to do Kegels during and after pregnancy to help prevent incontinence.

 Deng DY.
 Urinary incontinence in women.
 Med Clin North Am.
 2011;95:101-109.

-- Last reviewed on 9/16/2011
+- Last reviewed on 3/12/2014

-- Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Scott Miller, MD, Urologist in private practice in Atlanta, Georgia.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Scott Miller, MD, Urologist in private practice in Atlanta, GA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.